KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

     No table links to words.

-To associate the glossary to a specific component, just click on the *LINK* functionality next to each element.
+To associate the glossary to a specific component, just click the *LINK* functionality next to each element.
 See figure below as example.

 .. figure:: media/links_dataset_1_8.1.png